Roblox/creator-docs/content/en-us/scripting/scripts.md

 value and run once and only once per Lua environment.
 As a result, subsequent calls to `Global.RobloxGlobals.require()` return a cached value.
+You can execute arbitrary code in a `Class.ModuleScript`, but you only need to return what you need in other scripts.

 Multiple scripts can require
 the same module script, and one module script can be required by both